-There are two primary approaches to determining the amount of life insurance that an individual or a family might need.
+There are two primary approaches to determining how much life insurance an individual or a family might need.

 I use and prefer the needs approach.
 I have found that trying to value a human life is somewhat tricky and not as straightforward as it may seem.
-Also, this method usually tends to require more life insurance, which is costlier than what you may need.
-By building a base case from what you may need, it helps to open up what goals should be planned for which previously may not have been thought about or discussed.
+Also, this method usually requires more life insurance, which is costlier than you may need.

 Types of Life Insurance

-Term life insurance provides death benefit coverage over a fixed term of time such as 10, 20, or 30 years or any year in between.
-You should think of term similarity to your homeowners or renter’s insurance.
+Term life insurance provides death benefit coverage over a fixed term, such as 10, 20, 30 years, or any year in between.
+It would help to consider term insurance similar to your homeowners or renter’s insurance.
 It is there when you need it, but you still pay for it even when you do not.
 It has no cash value except at death.
 If you die after the term expires, your beneficiaries get no payout.

-Term premiums are much less than permanent life insurance because you are only seeking coverage for a specific amount of time vs. your entire life.
-However, most term policies can be converted to a permanent policy at a later date.
+Term premiums are much less than permanent life insurance because you only seek coverage for a specific time vs. your entire life.
+However, most term policies can be converted to a permanent policy later.
 The owner of the policy can cancel the policy at any time, but your policy cannot be canceled due to poor health.

-Overall, term insurance is best used when you have a known specified length of time and a significant amount of insurance need.
-For example, a young family with multiple financial priorities would find it difficult to get adequate coverage for their needs which could include income replace, paying off debts/mortgage, and funding future college education expense.
-Term insurance would allow them an affordable option during the years that their children are growing up.
+Overall, term insurance is best used when you have a known specified length of time and a significant amount of insurance needs.
+For example, a young family with multiple financial priorities would struggle to get adequate coverage for their needs, including income replacement, paying off debts/mortgages, and funding future college education expenses.
+Term insurance would allow them an affordable option when their children are growing up.

-Permanent life Insurance provides continuing coverage for the insured’s entire lifetime (if the premiums are paid), rather than for a set number of years as with term insurance.
-The annual premiums stay fixed, and at death, it pays out a lump sum death benefit.
+Permanent life Insurance provides continuing coverage for the insured’s entire lifetime (if the premiums are paid) rather than for a set number of years as with term insurance.
+The annual premiums stay fixed; at death, it pays out a lump sum death benefit.

-Premiums on permanent policies are much higher than term, because the policy is designed to last a lifetime, and it builds up cash value on a tax-deferred basis.
+Premiums on permanent policies are much higher than term because the policy is designed to last a lifetime and builds up cash value on a tax-deferred basis.
 If you cancel the contract, you will get paid your cash surrender value, but if you have any gains, they will be taxed as ordinary income.

 As I mentioned previously, there are several variations on Permanent Life Insurance: